Honors Credit Opportunities

 Honors Reading Seminars are small, discussion-based classes in which students read about and explore topics of interest; practice critical reading, thinking, and communication skills; and build community with other Honors students.
 Reading seminars are taught by the Honors Peer Educator who proposes the seminar topic.
 Classes meet for 50 minutes, once a week, and earn participants 1 Honors credit.
 Grading is Pass/Fail only.

-Reading seminar topics will be announced later in the semester once the Peer Educator application process is complete.
+Spring 2026 Honors Reading Seminar topics will be announced in late November once the Peer Educator application process is complete.

 Questions?
 Please reach out to Dr. Paul Heilker.